jdhao/blog_source/sqrt_without_using_builtin_sqrt.md

 Another point is the learning rate schedule.
 When $w$ is close to its real value, we should use a small learning rate.
-Otherwise, we will see oscillation of the loss: the loss will bump up and down.
+Otherwise, we will see oscillation of the training curve: the loss will bump up and down.
-I first tried with step policy for learning rate, i.e., reducing the learning rate by a certain factor after the specified steps.
+I first tried with step policy for learning rate, i.e., reducing the learning rate after the specified steps.
-With this policy, I found that the loss curve is not smooth and oscillates, and we can not get a loss significantly small than 0.001.
+With this policy, I found that the loss curve will oscillates and is not smooth, and we can not get a loss significantly small than 0.001.

 I tried with the exponentially decaying policy, where we decay the learning rate smoothly with the following factor: